cuthbertLab/music21/buildDoc/rst/modulePitch.rst

     .. method:: __init__(name=None)

-    optional parameter name should include a step and accidental character(s) it can also include a non-negative octave number.  ("C#4", "B--3", etc.)
+    Create a Pitch.
+Optional parameter name should include a step and accidental character(s) it can also include a non-negative octave number.  ("C#4", "B--3", etc.)

     >>> p1 = Pitch('a#')
     >>> p1